huggingface/blog/using-ml-for-disasters.md

 ![mlops](assets/using-ml-for-disasters/pipeline.png)

-There’s tens of people behind this application and its individual components, who worked with no sleep to get these out in short time.
+There are tens of people behind this application and its individual components, who worked with no sleep to get these out in such a short time.

 ## Remote Sensing Applications